-A wide variety of industrial and farming activities can result in chemical contamination of soil, air and water.
+A wide variety of industrial, commercial and farming activities can result in chemical contamination of soil, air and water.
 Some sites within our region have high concentrations of hazardous substances and are considered contaminated sites.
 Waikato Regional Council is working with site owners, the city and district councils and health authorities to reduce the risks associated with contaminated sites.

 Examples of sites in our region that may be contaminated include:

 Contaminated sites can release hazardous substances into the environment through:

 Contaminated sites threaten our environment and sometimes human health, and so they need to be managed carefully.
 The Waikato Regional Council has a responsibility under the Resource Management Act 1991 to identify and monitor contaminated land.